 - Uses only rapeseed oil in frying and food productions due to its nutritional benefits and UK production.
 This is sourced from the Cotswolds.

 - All university catering outlets are certified to Marine Stewardship Council standards.

-- BCU branded Keep Cups on sale across University catering outlets.
+- BCU branded re-useable cups on sale across University catering outlets